MarilenaRoque/alligatorRunner/README.md

 ## Prerequisites

-- Using NPM package and JavaScript knoledge to build and test the game.
+- Using NPM package and JavaScript knowledge to build and test the game.
-- You should install Node.js to use the run the server with the dependency used.
+- You should install Node.js to run the server with the dependency used.
 If you don't have Node you can follow this tutorial to set it on your local machine: [HERE](https://www.w3schools.com/nodejs/default.asp)

 ## Getting Started